sequana/sequana_pipetools/README.rst

 What is sequana_pipetools ?
 ============================

-**sequana_pipetools** is a set of tools to help us managing the `Sequana <https://sequana.readthedocs.io>`_ pipelines (NGS pipelines such as RNA-seq, Variant, ChIP-seq, etc).
+**sequana_pipetools** is a collection of tools that assists with the management of `Sequana <https://sequana.readthedocs.io>`_ pipelines, which includes next-generation sequencing (NGS) pipelines like RNA-seq, variant calling, ChIP-seq, and others.

-The goal of this package is to make the deployment of `Sequana pipelines <https://sequana.readthedocs.io>`_ easier by moving some of the common tools used by the different pipelines in a pure Python library.
+The aim of this package is to simplify the deployment of `Sequana pipelines <https://sequana.readthedocs.io>`_ by creatin a pure Python library that includse commonly used tools for different pipelines.

-The Sequana framework used to have all bioinformatics, snakemake rules, pipelines, tools to manage pipelines in a single library (Sequana) as described in **Fig 1** here below.
+Previously, the Sequana framework incorporated alll bioinformatics, Snakemake rules, pipelines, and pipeline management tools into a single library (Sequana) as illustrated in **Fig 1** below.

 .. figure:: https://raw.githubusercontent.com/sequana/sequana_pipetools/main/doc/veryold.png
     :scale: 40%